Sjoerd-de-Witte/vb/README.md

 For the Cofano project we decided to fully focus ourself on the reinforcement learning method.
 For this method I made an model myself using the [Stable Baseline 3 library](https://stable-baselines3.readthedocs.io/en/master/).
 I first wanted to have an introduction and used a [Youtube instruction video](https://www.youtube.com/watch?v=Mut_u40Sqz4&t=8980s) to do so.

-With Stable baselines 3 and the video I managed to make an very basic balancing reinforcement model, which uses a shower temperature regulating model as seen in the shower model notbook .
+With Stable baselines 3 and the video I managed to make an very basic balancing reinforcement model, which uses a shower temperature regulating model as seen in the shower model notebook:

+notebook(Notebooks/Reinforcement%20model%20Jesse%20shower.ipynb)

 Later on I decided to transform the made model from the introduction video by changing the observation space (to a Box/Matrix) whith each valiable in the matrix served as a location where the containers could be placed, action space (to a MultiDiscrete) which served as coordinates to place a container into the matrix and state of the model(to a Box/Matrix).
 With this I had to take in concideration that I had to look up what algoritmn I had to use within my model.
 The shapes of the previous mentions variables where of great influence on this choice:

 <details>
 <summary>Algoritmns with space requirements</summary>